KeyanSong/431-2018/slides/class16/README.md

     - The Course Project Survey will go live by noon on Monday 2018-10-29.
 It will be posted to http://bit.ly/431-2018-survey.
     - [Project Task D](https://thomaselove.github.io/431-2018-project/taskD.html) (the Survey Comparison Plan form) **and** [Project Task E](https://thomaselove.github.io/431-2018-project/taskE.html) (actually Completing the Survey) will each be due at noon on Friday 2018-11-02.
         - The Task D form is at http://bit.ly/431-2018-survey-comparison-plan-taskD.
             - You'll need to identify items for the survey based on their final numbers, as posted in the actual survey at http://bit.ly/431-2018-survey.
-To the extent possible, we will use the same numbers as in the [Draft Survey](http://bit.ly/431-2018-draft-project-survey).
+            - By the time that survey is posted (Monday 2018-10-29 before noon), I will **also** provide a list of final variable names and specifications (including scale results and how they are to be calculated) for the eventual data sets I will provide to you, so that you will be able to complete Project Task D by referring to that new **data description document**.
         - Task E requires you to fill out the actual Course Survey, which will appear before noon on Monday 2018-10-29 at http://bit.ly/431-2018-survey.
             - This will take a while, since there are about 150 items on the Survey, and you need to answer them all.
             - Like a quiz, it will be possible to save your work partway through and return to the Survey.
 It is not important to take the entire survey in one sitting.